loculus-project/loculus/docs/src/content/docs/reference/glossary.md

 ### Unaligned sequence

-Unaligned sequence is a sequence that has not undergone an [alignment](#aligned-sequence).
+An unaligned sequence is a sequence that has not undergone [alignment](#aligned-sequence).
 It may or may not have the same length as the [reference sequence](#reference-sequences).
+Generally users upload unaligned sequences.

 ### Unprocessed data

-The unprocessed data are data as they were submitted and contain unaligned sequences and metadata.
-They need to be processed by the [preprocessing pipeline](#preprocessing-pipeline).
+The unprocessed data consists of the original submissions, including unaligned sequences and their accompanying metadata.
+Unprocessed data needs to be processed by the [preprocessing pipeline](#preprocessing-pipeline).
 Users can usually only see the processed data.

 ### Version